Why I love Linux and why I can't switch to it

 If you are simply using your computer as a web browser, and a platform to do some light creative work or gaming, Linux is great!
 And it comes with the extra benefits of privacy, speed, and customizability.

-I firmly believe that Linux is the better choice for most people.
-If you don't rely on specific software, or you are willing to switch to slightly less capable alternatives, I would highly encourage giving Linux a try!
+I firmly believe that Linux can be a great option for most people.
+If you don't rely on specific software, or you are willing to switch to slightly less capable and less elegant alternatives in the name of advancing FOSS apps, I would highly encourage giving Linux a try!

 The future

 We live in a proprietary world run by capitalism and big corporations, and I cant wait until FOSS becomes the industry standard.
-We have already seen this happen with Blender, and Godot is coming closer to overtaking Unity.
+We have already seen this happen with Blender (3D modeling software), and Godot (my game engine of choice) is coming closer to overtaking Unity (the current "industry standard" game engine, but has been involved in many recent controversies).
 All it takes is time, and more users.
 So if you can, I urge you to at least give Linux and FOSS applications a fair shot!